D.I.C.E. Award for Action Game of the Year

 The D.I.C.E.
 Award for Action Game of the Year is an award presented annually by the Academy of Interactive Arts & Sciences during the D.I.C.E.
 Awards.
 This award recognizes titles that "follow the gameplay from the prospective of the character that the player is controlling.
 These games feature heavy weapons use and/or involve characters engaged in combat while moving through a linear or open environment.
 The opponent can either be controlled by another player or by the game".
 All active creative/technical, business, and affiliate members of the Academy are qualified to vote for this category.
 The award initially had separate awards for console games and computer games at the 1st Annual Interactive Achievement Awards in 1998, with the first winners being GoldenEye 007 for console and Quake II for computer.
-There have been numerous mergers and additions of action-related games throughout the awards ceremony's history.
+There have been numerous mergers and additions of action-related games throughout the early years of the awards ceremony's history.
 The current version was officially introduced at the 11th Annual Interactive Achievement Awards in 2008, which was awarded to Call of Duty 4: Modern Warfare.

-The most recent winner of the award is Helldivers 2, developed by Arrowhead Game Studios and published by Sony Interactive Entertainment.
+The most recent winner of the award is Hades II, developed and published by Supergiant Games.